 Can I drop or withdraw from classes this semester?
 Students with drop or withdrawal questions can learn more on the Online Course Drops/Withdrawal Information page.
 Dropping or withdrawing can affect your academic standing (called Satisfactory Academic Progress), as well as impact current and future financial aid.
 It is important to consult with the Office of Scholarships and Financial Aid.

 My course requires me to take proctored exams.
 I’ve never done this.
 Where do I learn more?
 For more information about proctored exams, visit the Proctoring page.

-My course requires exams be completed with Lockdown Browser and a webcam.
+My course requires exams be completed with Lockdown Browser, a webcam, and a microphone.
 Where can I learn more about this?
-Online courses may require the use of Respondus Lockdown Browser and/or Respondus Monitor (the use of a webcam to record the online testing experience).
+Online courses may require the use of Respondus Lockdown Browser and/or Respondus Monitor (the use of a webcam and microphone to record the online testing experience).
 You can learn more on the Respondus page.